dauwhe/zero-labs/web-publications-explainer.md

-# Web Publications Explainer
+# Web Publications TOC Explainer

 This is a straw-man proposal to use the HTML ```nav``` element to bind together web resources into a publication.
 Think of this as commentary on the ongoing work of the W3C Publishing Working Group, as it happens in the [Web Publications Repo](https://www.github.com/w3c/wpub)

-## What the WG Thinks so far
+## What is a web publication?

-The PWG is discussing the idea of an abstract manifest, the set of information necessary for a user agent to process and present a web publication.

-### Consensus, such as it is

-1. The manifest must identify itself as representing a web publication.
-2. The manifest must provide a list of primary resources, and a default ordering of those resources.
-3. The manifest must provide a mechanism to associate metadata with the web publication.
-Any particular piece of metadata is, however, optional.
-4. The manifest should provide the title of the web publication.
-If a title is absent, a fallback should be provided (details TK).
-5. The manifest should provide a unique identifier for the web publication.

-### Looking for consensus

-1. It (should | must) be possible to locate the manifest from at least one primary resource.
-2. It (should | must) be possible to locate the manifest from any primary resource.
-3. A manifest (should | must) identify secondary resources of the web publication.
-4. A web publication (should | must) have a navigation document.
-5. The manifest must include an explicit locator.

-## Definition

 A web publication is a collection of web resources, treated as a single work, which meets user expectations of personalization, simplicity, accessibility, ubiquity, and unity:

-1. (controversial!)
-I can navigate through the publication without clicking a link
+1. I can navigate through the publication without clicking a link.
+(Controversial!)
-2. If I leave the publication and go back later, the browser remembers where I was
+2. If I leave the publication and go back later, the browser remembers where I was.
-3. If I search on the page, the scope of the search is the entire web publication
+3. If I search on the page, the scope of the search is the entire web publication.
-4. I can always access the table of contents from the current page
+4. I can always access the table of contents from the current page.
-5. The Web publication has a shareable URL
+5. I can share the Web publication's URL.
-6. I can read the publication while offline
+6. I can read the publication while offline.
-7. I can annotate the publication
+7. I can annotate the publication.
 8. I can easily change the font, font size, theme, etc.

-## Mechanism
+## The abstract manifest

+An abstract manifest is the set of information necessary for a user agent to process and present a web publication.

+### Information in the abstract manifest

+#### 1. Title

+This identifies the title of the web publication, which can be distinct from any titles associated with the constituent resources.

+#### 2. Identifier

+A unique identifier for the web publication.
+The identifier chosen will likely differ across use cases—for example, book publishers would likely use ```urn:isbn```.

+#### 3. List of Primary Resources

+An abstract manifest must provide a list of primary resources, and the default ordering of those resources.

+#### 4. Metadata

+An abstract manifest must provide a way to associate metadata with a web publication.
+Any particular piece of metadata is, however, optional.

+#### 5. “Publication-ness”

+An abstract manifest must indicate to a user agent that it represents a web publication.

+## Proposed implementation of the abstract manifest concept

 How do we bind this collection of resources together?
 We need a list of the primary resources, with a default order.
 That's an ordered list of URLs, which can be semantically represented by the HTML ```nav``` element.